 The original content needs to remain the same.
 I won’t accept a draft back if it’s been tampered with.

 The deal is, I edit my own work.
 You’re not paying me to edit yours.
-And if you harbour desires to write, don’t hire me or start a personal blog.
+And if you harbour desires to write, don’t hire me and start a personal blog.

 There might be times when I disagree with your suggestions.